📋 Article Contents

 🔍 When do we need to change Wi-Fi channel?

-Changing the channel is necessary when:
+Changing the channel is necessary when you experience the following problems:

 - Your Wi-Fi is slow but the signal seems strong

-- You notice frequent interruptions or "hangs"
+- You notice frequent interruptions or "hangs" during use

 - You live in an apartment building with many networks around you